stfc/PSyclone/doc/transformations.rst

 for a particular schedule and may apply transformations to all the schedules (i.e. invokes) contained within the PSy layer.

-An example of the use of transformations scripts can be found in the examples/dynamo/eg3 directory.
-Please read the examples/dynamo/README file first as it explains how to run the example.
+Examples of the use of transformation scripts can be found in the examples/dynamo/eg3 and examples/dynamo/scripts directories.
+Please read the examples/dynamo/README file first as it explains how to run the examples (and see also the examples/check_examples script).

 OpenMP
 ------